-- (1) After each lecture, the students will receive a homework assignment consisting of practical exercises. - (2) The students will be divided into groups, and each group will prepare a 30-minutes long presentation with the following discussion for the class on a given topic.
+- (1) The students will receive 5-6 homework assignments during the semester consisting of practical exercises. - (2) The students will be divided into groups, and each group will prepare a 30-minutes long presentation with the following discussion for the class on a given topic.
 Materials such as papers and key discussion questions will be provided.
 Participation in an exercise group is a prerequisite for participation in the exam.